aiven/devportal/docs/platform/concepts/service_backups.rst

 .. note::

-    AOF persistence is currently not supported by the Aiven for the managed Redis service.
+    AOF persistence is currently not supported by Aiven for the managed Redis service.

 Aiven for InfluxDB®
 '''''''''''''''''''

 Aiven for InfluxDB backups are taken every 12 hours with 2.5 days of retention.
-InfluxDB® is automatically backed up, encrypted, and uploaded to the Aiven's S3 account in the same region.
+InfluxDB® is automatically backed up, encrypted, and uploaded to Aiven's S3 account in the same region.
 When an instance has to be rebuilt, the backup is downloaded and restored to create a new instance.

 Aiven for ClickHouse®
 '''''''''''''''''''''